rbuikman/SortAssets/README.md

 # SortAssets

-A WoodWing Assets external plugin for bulk updating asset status in folders.
+A WoodWing Assets external plugin for sorting assets

 ## Development